lasindu-themiya/ensenarMLFE/QUICKSTART.md

 Make sure you see:
 ```
-🚀 Ensenar ML Backend is running on port 5000
+🚀 Ensenar Backend is running on port 5000
 ```

 ### Step 3: Start the Frontend